-Who: Teens ages 12-18 who would like to be part of an interest-led learning community.
+Who: Young people, ages 12-22 who would like to be part of an interest-led learning community.
 We welcome teen homeschoolers, unschoolers, and those who are taking a break or gap year, especially during this global pandemic.

 Our teens get to choose and join the classes they’d like to be part of based on their interests and curiosity.
 They have the freedom to design their personal schedule around the classes they’ve chosen, so they’d also have time to collaborate with other teens and work on their passion projects and homeschool requirements (if they have a homeschool provider).
 When they join our classes they won’t be graded.
 The motivation to be part of a class is purely to learn and not to earn grades.

 Each teen is also paired up with a mentor for one-on-one sessions where they get to talk about how their classes and activities are going, what keeps them busy, what projects they’re working on, whatever direction they wish to take, and more.